Is Your Company Logotype Winning or Losing You Money? 5 Quick tips

-BAD CHOICE OF COLOUR – Colours are more than just a visual aid because colours convey emotions, feelings and experiences.
-Actually, I am not too concerned what colours a client likes – it is should focus more on what the audience finds more attractive.
+BAD CHOICE OF COLOUR – Colours are more than just a visual aid because colours convey emotions, feelings, and experiences.
+Actually, I am not too concerned about what colours a client likes – it should focus more on what the audience finds more attractive.

 DON’T USE PHOTOS – You do not use photos in logos.
 Period.
 A photograph is created from pixels.
 You cannot change its scale without losing detail and causing pixelation.

-NO CLIP ART – Grabbing a BAD image from a website, and throwing a company name on it and calling it a logo is simply not professional.
+NO CLIP ART – Grabbing a BAD image from a website, throwing a company name on it, and calling it a logo is simply not professional.

 Do not RELY ON EFFECTS – A good company logotype should work in black and white.
 Cosmetic eye-candy effects are a rookie method to hide the fact that there is no strategic concept.

 Does it use BAD TYPOGRAPHY – Professional designers pay close attention to details like kerning (spacing) that you wouldn’t notice unless you were made aware of it.